jonnilundy/wedeploy.com/ui/src/pages/docs/hosting/getting-started.md

 ## What's next?

-* Now you can learn how to [show custom error pages to your users](/docs/hosting/custom-error-pages.html).
+* Now you can learn about [environment variables](/docs/hosting/env-variables.html).